 Analyzing xperf traces is virtually impossible if you don’t have symbols.
-Unfortunately the most recent version of the xperf toolkit makes it easy to end up with symbols that takes hours to load, or don’t load at all.
+Unfortunately the xperf toolkit makes it easy to end up with symbols that takes hours to load, or don’t load at all.

 After two people contacted me the same day (one asking why symbol loading didn’t work, the other asking why it was too slow) I decided it was time to document this issue.

 It’s still important to copy known-good copies of to the WPT install directory, since otherwise you can’t be sure which DLL versions you will get (if any).
 The VS 2013 versions seem to be good.
 But, for some PDBs a new problem has surfaced.
 It shows up when profiling the Chrome web browser.
 You can read about this new problem and its solution at Slow Symbol Loading in Microsoft’s Profiler, Take Two.
 And, this new episode shows the importance of profiling your profiler, if only to see whether time is being spent in dbghelp.dll, msdia120.dll, or somewhere else.

 UIforETW ships a workaround for this problem.
 From the UIforETW Settings dialog you just need to click the Copy symbol DLLs button to copy known-good DLLs to the WPT install directory which should avoid this problem.
 UIforETW also ships with a workaround for the new problem found with Chrome’s symbols – see the link in the pargraph above.

 Now we return you to your regularly scheduled blog post.

 Symbol loading is handled by two DLLs – symsrv.dll (which retrieves PDB files from your symbol server) and dbghelp.dll (which scans through the PDBs).
 Unfortunately, the xperf toolkit no longer ships with these DLLs.
 That means that some people will be able to load symbols, and some people won’t – it all depends on what happens to be in your path.